Why Do People Drive So Fast?

 Why do people drive so fast?

-During stressful, exciting, or dangerous situations, adrenal glands release various hormones like adrenaline into your bloodstream.
+During stressful, exciting, or dangerous situations, adrenal glands release hormones like adrenaline into your bloodstream.
 It is a fight or flight response because you’re in danger, and your body prepares to fight or take flight, even though humans can’t fly.
 The adrenaline release causes a noticeable boost in strength and reaction speeds during this fight or flight response.
 It does this by dilating air passages to increase the oxygen intake.

 Then when adrenaline comes in contact with your cardiac pacemaker cells, your heart rate increases, sending that extra oxygen to your brain and all the other tissues in your body.
-The body’s sensitivity to pain also decreases due to adrenaline, so you can continue running from or fighting danger even when you’re injured.
+The body’s sensitivity to pain also decreases due to adrenaline, so you can continue running from or fighting danger even when injured.
 Most people like this feeling, even if dangerous situations trigger it.
 But something enjoyable doesn’t make it technically addictive.

 Three events define a pattern of addiction.